Polymer/old-docs-site/docs/start/usingelements.md

 ## Installing elements {#install}

 The first step to using an element is to install using [Bower](http://bower.io).
-If you're not familiar with Bower, check out our [Getting the Code](/docs/start/getting-the-code.html) to learn more about using it.
+If you're not familiar with Bower, check out [Getting the Code](/docs/start/getting-the-code.html) to learn more about using it.

 ### Installing a single element {#installsingle}